 Overall plan experience for the Plan was favorable resulting in an actuarial gain.
-Results varied among the groups with gains for Judges, Legislators, State Employees, and State Police, with losses for Teachers and Board of Education.
+Results varied among the groups with gains for Judges, Legislators, State Employees, and Board of Education, with losses for State Police and Teachers.

 Health care experience varied for the pre-65 plans depending on the group but overall was better than expected.
 Post-65 experience on the Medicare Advantage HMO and Plan 65 was also favorable.